yangli-evo/yangli-evo.github.io/_pages/about.md

 <div class='paper-box' ><div class='paper-box-image' style="display: flex; justify-content: center; align-items: center;"><img src='images/virology2.png' alt="sym" width="83%"></div>
 <div class='paper-box-text' markdown="1">

-[Identification of A functional region in Bombyx mori nucleopolyhedrovirus VP39 that is essential for nuclear actin polymerization](pdf/Virology2.pdf)  **Virology** 2020 Zhang, J., **Li, Yang**, Zhao, S. Wu, X.
+[Identification of A functional region in Bombyx mori nucleopolyhedrovirus VP39 that is essential for nuclear actin polymerization](pdf/Virology2.pdf)  **Virology** 2020 Zhang, J., **Yang Li**, Zhao, S. Wu, X.

 - Nuclear actin polymerization is crucial for the assembly of baculovirus nucleocapsid, but the virus-mediated mechanism remains unclear.
 - VP39, the major protein in the baculovirus capsid, interacts with cellular actin and mediates actin polymerization.
 Its role in nuclear actin polymerization was previously uncertain.